 And then as far as quotes or mantras, I have a few that I never stop living.
 One of them is: “The greatest risk is not taking one.”
 I got that one on a fortune cookie the week before I decided to move to San Diego.
 The second one is, “Life begins at the end of your comfort zone.”
 And the third one is more a more recent one that I freaking love and it’s, “You only win or you learn you never lose.”

 One of my all time favorite quotes was actually an Instagram caption by a yogi, Kate Swarm.
-It says, “The same breeze that wafts through your hair and caresses your skin on a warm summer day will rather rattle your bones and send shivers through your spine under dark skies.
+It says, “The same breeze that wafts through your hair and caresses your skin on a warm summer day will rattle your bones and send shivers through your spine under dark skies.
 Let the sun live in your heart, and no one can shake you.”
 That one just kind of stuck with me.
-I read it at a really a time when I really needed it and it has followed me in a beautiful way.
+I read it at a time when I really needed it and it has followed me in a beautiful way.
 The Nelson Mandela/Marianne Williamson quote that I mentioned earlier from his 1994 inaugural address.
 I have that tattooed on my ribs.

 Almost every time I go to write, I open a blank document or a blank journal and the part of the lines from the movie, The Love Letter, just pops into my head.
 It goes, “Dearest do know how in love with you I am?
 Did I trip?
 Did I stumble?
 Lose my balance?
 Graze my knee?
-Grazed my heart…” And it goes on and on, but that’s just what automatically if pops into my brain.
+Graze my heart…” And it goes on and on, but that’s just what automatically pops into my brain.
 And I’m like, “Oh great, I need to write about cast iron pans.
 Dearest….”
 I used to really long for a love like that, but I feel like over the years I’ve learned to love myself like that and that’s been really cool.

 I didn’t really realize that not everybody was like this, but I have just this crazy ability to multitask.
 It ties into this creative aspect where my job may not necessarily call for creativity.
 It totally does, being a lawyer does.
 But I think because of the way my brain functions, I can have a lot of things firing at once and I can have cool ideas of how things will look back together.
 I’m seeing it more and more as a gift.
 [And having the] kind of ambition where I’ve never felt like I can’t do that.
 If I have a thought, I’m like, I know I can do it, do I want to do it.
 It’s this sense of ambition that’s innate.
 I don’t know where it came from.

 Oh my God, I love myself.
 I would say that I love my creativity and that shows up in a lot of ways.
 Whether it’s through my art or through my physical yoga, or through my writing or through my cooking.
 I love that I explore these ideas of creativity within me and I know that they fuel me and I just embrace that.
-I also know that when I am more creative then that fuels every other part of my body and my being and it happens organically and it just feels good.
+I also know that when I am more creative, then that fuels every other part of my body and my being and it happens organically and it just feels good.
 I love that I embrace my creativity.
 I also love that I’ve been learning so much more about like self-care within the past few years.
 That it’s okay to have time to be alone.
-I’m very much so an extrovert, but I also have really been learning that like it’s it’s cool to have a night in and to just hang out alone and be with myself.
+I’m very much so an extrovert, but I also have really been learning that it’s cool to have a night in and to just hang out alone and be with myself.
 That used to really intimidate me, but the more that I love myself, the more that I find that is comfortable.
 I also love that I love giving hugs because hugs are so good for you, and they’re fun and loving and they’re great.

 It starts real early morning before I make my bed.
 It’s the practice of gratitude.
 I think that has the ability to set the tone for your day.
 And then activity wise man.
 I have too many hobbies to count, it’s becoming a problem.
 Like my shed is full, my surfboard rack is full, but generally, for me, nothing compares to surfing.
 For me, even when I’m running and doing other activities there’s room for thoughts, whereas when I’m surfing. it’s the only thing that allows me to be completely present even if I don’t want to be.